tristanpenman/n64-heart-rust/README.md

 # N64 💛 Rust

-This repo contains code for a talk given at the Melbourne Rust Meetup, on using Rust on the Nintendo 64.
-The examples demonstrate various ways that Rust can be used to program the Nintendo 64.
+This repo contains content prepared for a talk at the [Melbourne Rust Meetup](https://www.meetup.com/rust-melbourne/), on the state of Rust on the Nintendo 64.

+## Background

+The motivation for this talk stems from my initial exploration into the N64 Homebrew scene.
+While there was a wealth of information available for the C programming language, I found it difficult to get a handle on the state of Rust on Nintendo 64.
+My questions included:

+* What libraries are available, and how safe/mature are they for non-trivial projects?
+* Which tools should I use for handling assets?
+* Is it possible to use 3D graphics (yet)?

+This repo is an attempt to collect that information in one place, and to update the content from my talk with the latest developments.

+### Slides

-If you would like to see the slides from the talk, these can be found in [slides.pdf](./slides.pdf).
+This README has been considerably revised since I first prepared content for the talk.
+If you would like to see the original slides, these can be found in [slides.pdf](./slides.pdf).

-## Examples
+### Code

+For those looking for code, here is the list of examples that were covered in the talk, updated as necessary:

 1. [Old School C](#old-school-c)
 2. [Calling Rust from C](#calling-rust-from-c)